breannaolivieri/financial-data-visualization/README.md

 # Financial Data Visualization Dashboard

-an interactive financial data visualization project that analyzes and displays stock data using Python.
+an interactive financial data visualization project that analyzes and displays stock data using HTML.

 ## Features